The Beautiful Anklet

 On Which Ankle Should You Wear An Anklet?

 Rather absurdly, when anklets were first introduced in the West it was said that wearing an anklet on the right foot indicated being a Call Girl!
-Others believe it signified being a lesbian.
-Then it was said that it meant you were in a relationship and that, if you wore your ankle chain on the left foot, that it meant you were single and ‘available’.
+Others believe it signified the wearer was a lesbian.
+In contrast, some said that it meant you were in a relationship and, yet others proclaimed that if you wore your ankle chain on the left foot, that it meant you were single and ‘available’.

 Luckily, these beliefs have all but disappeared now and absolutely anything goes – there are no rules that you should know about before you wear one.